AmrMohamad/PyKanban/README.md

 ##### Back to Main Screen

 For select 'Back to Main Screen' turns you back to the main screen just typing 5 and pressing enter

+___

+## Fundamentals and Technologies are used

+### Programming Fundamentals

+The Fundamentals are used to build PyKanban :

+- Libraries & modules
+- Constants
+- Class Methods
+- Decorators
+- raise error message
+- <code>def</code> for functions
+- match statements
+- Exceptions
+- Unit Tests
+- File I/O using <code>open</code>, <code>with</code> and <code>CSV</code>
+- Regular Expressions
+- Type Hints
+- Unpacking
+- List Comprehensions and Dictionary Comprehensions
+- <code>enumerate</code>